ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

   - public not found, and is required
 ```

-The `all-targets` command is very verbose, with output that matches the format above, but too long to reproduce here.
+The `all-targets` command is very verbose, with output that matches the format above but is too long to reproduce here.

 ### `orphans` command

-The `orphans` command shows all targets that are not reachable from a public target.
+The `orphans` command shows all targets that you cannot reach from a public target.

 `python tools/targets/lint.py orphans`